 She’s known to tend to the rooms of guests.
 Maids have seen her in the pantry, perhaps overseeing the next meal.
 But with every occurrence, Evelyn appears in a kind manner, never frightening those who see her.
 She does not, however, appear in any photos or recordings by paranormal investigators.

 One gentleman touring the property saw a woman he believed to be an employee dressed in costume.
 When he snapped a picture, the figure disappeared, and there was no one in the photo.

 The Ghost of William Byrd III

-William Byrd III was Evelyn’s half-brother who was so fond of his sister he requested in his will to be buried next to her.
-However, Byrd lived a life dictated by his gambling addiction and the debt that he owed from such.
+William Byrd III was Evelyn’s half-brother who was so fond of his sister that he requested in his will to be buried next to her.
+However, Byrd lived a life dictated by his gambling addiction and the debt he owed.

 When William married Elizabeth Hill Carter in 1748, they lived at Westover until he built Belvidere Mansion on a bluff overlooking the James River known today as Oregon Hill.
 His debt became more than he could handle, forcing him to sell the mansion later on down the road.
 In the meantime, Byrd disowned his wife and volunteered his service in the military.
 He left his wife and their five children alone at Belvidere.
 Byrd never saw his wife again.
 Sadly, Evelyn died in 1760 from a tragic accident.
 However, many believe it was an intentional act by her mother-in-law Maria.

 Byrd remarried Mary Willing and father ten more children.
 They lived at the Westover Plantation house, where Byrd ultimately ended his own life in 1777 at the age of 49.
 Sadly, he was found sitting in his favorite chair in his bedroom.
 There have been reports over the years that his ghost appears around midnight, slumped over his chair.
 It is not sure if he was buried next to his sister Evelyn as he had requested.